sathish-t/nanopore-mod-course/materials/mod-bam-format.md

 title: Mod BAM file format
 ---

+*This page is considered optional for the Earlham Institute's training course and will likely not be covered live.
+It is provided as additional reading material for those interested.*

 We discuss here how single-molecule modification data is stored in BAM files using the `MM` and `ML` tags at the end of each line.
 We are going to be building upon our knowledge of the BAM file format, so please